taido028/Project-1.0/README.md

 # Project Workflow

-Colaborators: Minh Quang Bui - Quang Tai Do
+Contributors: Minh Quang Bui - Quang Tai Do

 ## How to run: